bahsim/nodejs-aws-shop-backend/backend/product_service/README.md

-      getProductsList.ts - Lambda function handler for retrieving the list of products. getProductsById.ts - Lambda function handler for retrieving a product by ID. createProduct.ts - Lambda function handler for creating a new product. seedTables.ts - Lambda function handler for seeding the database tables. lib/
+      getProductsList.ts - Lambda function handler for retrieving the list of products. getProductsById.ts - Lambda function handler for retrieving a product by ID. createProduct.ts - Lambda function handler for creating a new product. updateProduct.ts - Lambda function handler for updating an existing product. seedTables.ts - Lambda function handler for seeding the database tables. lib/
       products-service-stack.ts - Defines the AWS infrastructure stack for the product service.